 Production timing is very important; the effects of the plasma are temporary, ranging from just a few hours to a few days.
 This allows plenty of time to complete the manufacturing process on the materials being treated if the manufacturing process is well planned.

 Several mechanisms contribute to successful treatment depending on the materials treated and the gas used.

-Gases Used for Plasma ActivationTreating with argon gas has a significant etching effect by removing atoms from the surface one by one.
+Gases Used for Plasma ActivationTreating with oxygen gas has a significant etching effect by removing atoms from the surface one by one.
 This leaves a clean, bondable surface that will also accept ink or paint and create a permanent bond.
 If a metal surface is being treated, Argon gas is introduced with the Oxygen, to prevent oxidation of the treated surface.